BeeBeeBethC/The-Gardening-Club/README.md

 - Once the master branch had been selected and the browser has reloaded itself, the page then provided the link to the live deployed version of the website.
     - The live link can be found here - https://beebeebethc.github.io/The-Gardening-Club/

-- For local develpoment, If you wish to explore behind the scenes of The Gardening Club, follow these steps below:
+- For local development, If you wish to explore behind the scenes of The Gardening Club, follow these steps below to create a clone:

-    - Go to the Repository that you wish to clone (https://github.com/BeeBeeBethC/The-Gardening-Club).
+    1. Go to the Repository that you wish to clone (https://github.com/BeeBeeBethC/The-Gardening-Club).

-    - Click on the green button with white text that reads 'code'.
+    2. Click on the green button with white text that reads 'code'.

-    - On the dropdown menu that appears once clicked, select the 'copy URL to clipboard' button (looks like two squares overlaying one another).
+    3. On the dropdown menu that appears once clicked, select the 'copy URL to clipboard' button (looks like two squares overlaying one another).

-    - Open your local coding package, (for myself it's Visual Studio Code).
-    - On Visual Studio Code, Click the 'Source Control' button from the left hand side of the screen (the one that can also be used to commit changes).
+    4. Open your code editor, (for myself it's Visual Studio Code).
+On Visual Studio Code, Click the 'Source Control' button from the left hand side of the screen (the one that can also be used to commit changes).
+        - 4a.
+On alternative code editors,open the terminal and change the working directory to the location of your cloned repository.
-    - Paste the repository URL into the top navigation bar of Visual Studio Code.
+    5. Paste the repository URL into the top navigation bar of Visual Studio Code.
+        - 5a.
+On alternative code editors, type 'git clone' into the terminal and paste the link of the URL

-    - Save the Repository to a localised folder where the repository will be stored on your computer.
+    6. Save the Repository to a localised folder where the repository will be stored on your computer.

-    - Click on select Repository location.
+    7. Click on select Repository location.

-    - Let the Repository download and click 'open' when the onscreen prompt appears in the bottom right hand corner of the screen.
+    8. Let the Repository download and click 'open' when the onscreen prompt appears in the bottom right hand corner of the screen.

+- How to create a fork of The Gardening Club:

+    1. Sign up or login to Github.

+    2. Go to the repository for The Gardening club (https://github.com/BeeBeeBethC/The-Gardening-Club)

+    3. Click the fork button on the top right hand side of the screen.

 ## Credits